oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_lwc.md

 COMMANDS
   scanner run dfa  scan codebase with all DFA rules

-(node:2484) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+(node:2443) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
 Please use a userland alternative instead.
-(Use `node --trace-deprecation ...` to show where the warning was created)
+(Use `node --trace-deprecation ...` to show where the warning was created) ›   Warning: Plugin @salesforce/sfdx-scanner (3.25.0) differs from the version ›    specified by sf (3.24.0)
-Warning: To use the most up-to-date Code Analyzer features including PMD 7.x, install Code Analyzer v4.x (Beta).
-To install v4.x (beta), run this command: sf plugins install @salesforce/sfdx-scanner@latest-beta
+Warning: To use the most up-to-date Code Analyzer features including PMD 7.x, install Code Analyzer v4.x (Beta) by running this command: "sf plugins install @salesforce/sfdx-scanner@latest-beta".
+You are currently using Code Analyzer v3, which we plan to stop supporting soon.
 Warning: We're continually improving Salesforce Code Analyzer.
 Tell us what you think!
 Give feedback at https://research.net/r/SalesforceCA name                                                   languages   categories            rulesets [dep]                                   engine            is dfa is pilot
  ────────────────────────────────────────────────────── ─────────── ───────────────────── ──────────────────────────────────────────────── ───────────────── ────── ────────